abradley2/modern-fullstack-javascript/README.md

 This starter does not come with any sort of back end.
 The **index.html** file in the root references the default location of the dist files.
 I recommend installing [http-server](https://www.npmjs.com/package/http-server) from npm and spinning one up in the folder root.
+And of course, Express is pretty kewl too.